 Here are additional links with definitions and what to expect with each type of editing service that I provide:

 Copy editing: https://reedsy.com/editing/copy-editing

 It’s also a good idea for authors to be aware of what to expect in terms of cost for various editing services.
 Reedsy provides a handy cost calculator that shows the average rates charged by editors based on book genre, word count, and type of editing (https://blog.reedsy.com/cost-to-self-publish-a-book/).
 Note that these are only averages, and many factors go into determining rates.
-Moreover, most freelance editors outside of Reedsy charge by the hour, but the Reedsy platform only allows editors to provide flat-rate fees.
-So, we do our best to estimate how long each project will take, which can be difficult to assess.
 Other reputable sources for editing rate charts are provided by organizations such as the Northwest Editors Guild and the Editorial Freelancers Association, which also includes an estimated pace for each type of editing (e.g., using 250 words/page, copy editing = 5 to 10 pages/hour; proofreading = 9 to 13 pages/hour), so you can calculate a range of how much to expect to pay based on the word count of your manuscript.

 P.S.
 Reedsy has a lot of other great resources for writers on their blog, and I encourage all writers, but especially first-time authors, to check them out. https://blog.reedsy.com/

 Book production and editorial services for indie & traditionally publishing authors: Developmental, Line & Copy Editing | Proofreading | Manuscript Critiques | Writing & Publishing Guidance | Book Coaching | Consultations